magesuite/smile-docker-boilerplate/docs/03-docker-compose.md

 ### Configuration Files

-The configuration files are located here:
+The configuration files are located in the directory "docker/conf".

-- Nginx: docker/conf/nginx
-- Varnish: docker/conf/varnish
-- MariaDB: docker/conf/mysql
-- Redis: docker/conf/redis

 These files are mapped to the containers in [compose.yaml](../compose.yaml).
 You can create additional config files by using the same logic.